derele/WolvESpoweR/README.md

 ## Location data

-We assigned 7 of the 14 locations to low wolf prevalence category, the other 7 to a high wolf prevalence category.
+We assigned 7 of the 14 locations to low wolf density category, the other 7 to a high wolf density category.
 We used the same statistical models to analyze the power to detect a wolf density effect.
 We found that sample size has a lower impact on this, as, quite obviously, replication across different locations is more